 Main duties of the job

-To be a resource of specialist advice, specifically relating to the common emotional and behavioural problems and disorders of children and young people, to colleagues within the MHST's, school staff and other professionals and agencies/organisations working in the field of adolescent mental health
+To be a resource of specialist advice, specifically relating to the common emotional and behavioural problems and disorders of children and young people, to colleagues within CAMHS, other professionals and other agencies/organisations working in the field of adolescent mental health.

 Our mission is to make a positive difference to people's lives by improving the quality of life for all we serve.
 Our values are: We Care, We Respect, We are Inclusive - so we are looking for people who live and breathe these qualities when supporting service users and carers, and in their relationships with colleagues in the Trust and our partner organisations